Bell UH-1 Iroquois: Design

 The UH-1H's dynamic components include the engine, transmission, rotor mast, main rotor blades, tail rotor driveshaft, and the 42-degree and 90-degree gearboxes of the tail rotor.
-The main rotor transmission consists of a 90 degree bevel gear assembly with a reduction ratio of 2.14:1, followed by a 2-stage planetary gearset with a ratio of 9.53:1 (two stages of 3.087:1 each).
-This is in addition to the output gearbox of the T-53 engine with a reduction ratio of 3.19:1.
+The main rotor transmission consists of a 90-degree bevel gear assembly with a reduction ratio of 2.14:1, followed by a 2-stage planetary gearset with a ratio of 9.53:1 (two stages of 3.087:1 each).
+This is in addition to the output gearbox of the T53 engine with a reduction ratio of 3.19:1.
 This combined reduction results in 324 rpm at the main rotor.
 The two-bladed, semi-rigid rotor design, with pre-coned and underslung blades, is a development of early Bell model designs, such as the Bell 47 with which it shares common design features, including a damped stabilizer bar.
 The two-bladed system reduces storage space required for the aircraft, but at a cost of higher vibration levels.
-The two-bladed design is also responsible for the characteristic 'Huey thump' when the aircraft is in flight, which is particularly evident during descent and in turning flight.
+The two-bladed design is also responsible for the characteristic 'Huey thump' sound when the aircraft is in flight, which is particularly evident during descent and in turning flight.
 The tail rotor is driven from the main transmission, via the two directional gearboxes which provide a tail rotor speed approximately six times that of the main rotor to increase tail rotor effectiveness.

 The UH-1H also features a synchronized elevator on the tail boom, which is linked to the cyclic control and allows a wider center of gravity range.
 The standard fuel system consists of five interconnected fuel tanks, three of which are mounted behind the transmission and two of which are under the cabin floor.
 The landing gear consists of two arched cross tubes joining the skid tubes.
 The skids have replaceable sacrificial skid shoes to prevent wear of the skid tubes themselves.
 Skis and inflatable floats may be fitted.
 While the five main fuel tanks are self-sealing, the UH-1H was not equipped with factory armor, although armored pilot seats were available.